openmfp/portal-server-lib/README.md

 ![Build Status](https://github.com/openmfp/portal-server-lib/actions/workflows/pipeline.yaml/badge.svg)
 [![REUSE status](https://api.reuse.software/badge/github.com/openmfp/portal-server-lib)](https://api.reuse.software/info/github.com/openmfp/portal-server-lib)

-This library help you to set up a [Nest.js](https://nestjs.com/) server to serve a dynamic luigi configuration.
+This library helps you to set up a [Nest.js](https://nestjs.com/) server to serve a dynamic luigi configuration.
 It is closely related to the [portal ui library](https://github.com/openmfp/portal-ui-lib).

-Main features of this library are:
+The main features of this library are:

-- Provide a Dynamic Luigi configuration, without the need to deploy a library
+- Provide a Dynamic Luigi configuration without the need to deploy a library
 - Authentication capabilities with GitHub and Auth Server
 - Dynamic development capabilities - Embed your local MicroFrontend into a running luigi frame.

 # Getting started

-## Set up environment
+## Set up an environment

-In order to be able to use the library following environment properties have to be provided:
+To be able to use the library, the following environment properties have to be provided:

 - **Mandatory**